Table of Contents

 What Does Sweet Orange Essential Oil Smell Like?

 In reviewing the five different orange citrus scents, sweet orange is well very true to its name, it smells sweet.
 Sweet orange seems to have the most equal balance of sweet with a little bit of tang like a traditional smelling orange would have.

-It does not have any sour or sharp notes that can create a bit of zing it’s scent and almost smells more of orange candy.
-Sweet orange is something you can diffuse alone for a soft and sweet wake up or refresh your house after a night of entertaining and cooking.
+It does not have any sour or sharp aroma notes and smells more of orange candy.
+Sweet orange is something you can add a few drops to a diffuser alone for a soft and sweet wake-up or refresh your house after a night of entertaining and cooking.

 The amazing thing about sweet orange is it is highly versatile in blending with other essential oils.
-Sweet orange goes well with lavender for a more relaxing scent or you can pep up your orange with lemon essential oil or peppermint for a more invigorating aroma.
+Sweet orange goes well with lavender oil for a more relaxing scent or you can pep up your orange with lemon essential oil, peppermint, or grapefruit for a more invigorating aroma.

-Upon reflection, Eden’s Garden is one of those essential oil companies whose founder is passionate about what she believes in and it clearly carries over into the process and products produced for consumers.
+Upon reflection, Eden’s Garden is an essential oil company whose founder is passionate about what she believes in and it clearly carries over into the process and products produced for consumers.

 It is rare to find a company that dedicates a portion of its resources not to just profit but to the research and travel into what they are selling as well as keeping a team of dedicated staff to ensure customer satisfaction.

 Eden’s Garden has created a beautiful space for people from all walks of life to be able to affordably introduce the wonderful world of essential oils into their lives.